josbraden/minimal-demo/_pages/about.md

 title: "About"
 ---

-Josh Braden was born in 1994 with a fervor for technology and pushing the bounds of techno-human interaction
+Josh Braden was born in 1994 with a fervor for technology and pushing the bounds of techno-human integration

-This is a second paragraph that's going on the about page for this demo website, below is a list of things, including:
+This is a second paragraph that's going on the about page for this demo website; below is a list of things, including:

 - The above
 - Synergy